-For the rest of the hour, though, he talks about that phase: About this drive to solve problems, and the global responsibility he feels to make solutions accessible.
-He rattles off a list of phrases that begin with the obvious and end with the profound: Knowledge is power.
+For the rest of the hour, though, he talked about that phase: About this drive to solve problems, and the global responsibility he feels to make solutions accessible.
+He rattled off a list of phrases that begin with the obvious and end with the profound: Knowledge is power.
 Science self-corrects.
 The truth prevails, no matter what you think it may be.

 And this: Science should be available to everyone.